prachetas98/bankGPT/REPORT_v2.md

 7. If anything goes wrong or needs a judgment call, **Escalation** (pink box) pauses the run and hands the screen to a real person.

-**Why I built it this way:**

-- **Python + Pydantic for the schema.** The artifact is a file other code depends on, so I wanted one clear definition of its shape, checked automatically at runtime, instead of a hand-written spec that could go out of date.
-- **A free, local AI model instead of a paid API.** I use Microsoft's Phi-3.5-mini-instruct.
-It is small (3.8B), free, and needs no account or API key.
-Two other models I looked at first (Gemma) needed you to accept a license and log in — that would have broken the "no account needed" goal, so I skipped them. `llm_client.py` is the only file that knows which model is running.
-Every other file just sees a simple decision object back — swapping the model later would not touch anything else.

-  The downside: a small free model is less reliable than a big paid one.
-It has no built-in way to call tools, so I built a simple system myself: the prompt tells the model exactly what shape of answer to send back, and my code checks that answer by hand.
-A run is more likely to need a retry or ask for human help than it would with a stronger paid model.
-I accepted that trade-off on purpose, so the whole system runs for free with no API key anywhere.
-It also runs faster on a GPU than a CPU — minutes per step on CPU versus a few seconds per step on GPU, in my own testing.

-  I ran this for real, and it broke in three specific ways before I fixed it.
-Each one taught me
-  something:
-  1. The model would explain the right idea ("don't type into this field again") but then still do the wrong thing anyway.
-The reason: I was asking it to say *what* it would do before asking it to say *why*.
-Since the model writes one word at a time, it had already committed to the wrong action before writing its own reasoning.
-Fix: ask for the reasoning first, then the action.
-  2. The model kept repeating the exact same action forever.
-The reason: I had it always pick the single most likely next word.
-If the screen doesn't change, the most likely word never changes either, so it loops forever.
-Fix: allow a little randomness in its choices, so it can break out of the loop.
-  3. When the model sent back a slightly wrong answer, my code crashed with a raw error message like `Error: 'value'`, and fed that back to the model.
-That message meant nothing to the model, so it couldn't fix its mistake.
-Fix: replace raw crashes with plain, specific error messages the model can actually act on.
-- **Reading the screen directly from the page's HTML, not from a screenshot.** My code pulls the buttons, links, and fields straight from the page (`playwright_adapter.py`).
-This is the same information the AI model sees and the same information used to build reliable Replay steps — one source of truth instead of two.

-  **A real bug this caused:** at first, my code only looked at things you can click or type into.
-  It skipped over plain read-only text, like a balance shown in a table cell.
-So when the goal was just "read this balance," the model couldn't see the answer anywhere on the screen, and got confused.
-Fix: also read any element that has an `id`, and treat it as readable text if it's not a button or field.
-Now the model can see and report values, not just click things.
-- **One test app, built by me, on purpose old-looking.** Plain HTML tables, no modern web developer shortcuts.
-I built it this way so I could reliably create the exact situations the assignment asks for — "member not found," "not allowed," "session expired" — on demand, whenever I needed to test them.

-**A choice I made on purpose:** Discovery and Replay are two separate pieces of code, not one combined piece.
-I thought about merging them, but their jobs are actually different: Discovery's job is "figure out what to do," and Replay's job is "check that what's expected actually happened."
-Merging them would have hidden that difference instead of making it clear.

 ## 2. Artifact schema

 The **Capability Artifact** is a single file that describes one task completely: what it needs,